AKROGIS/AnimalMovement/Documentation/Documentation.rst

    suspect locations.  this is easiest to do if you first define a definition query on the locations and movement layers to limit the data to just one animal.

     a.
 In ArcMap, right click on the Movement Vectors layer and select Open Attributes

     b.
 Right click on either the speed, duration, or distance column and sort.
 High speeds, short durations, or large distances are all the result of suspect locations.

     c.
 When you identify a movement vector that is suspect, note the start and ending time.

     d.
 Open the attribute table for the location data.

     e.
 Scroll to the locations at the start and end time.

     f.
 Select each location, starting two locations before the suspect vector, and proceeding to two locations after the suspect vector, and watch the animals progress on the map.
 In this way, it is usually quite easy to identify which end of the vector is the bad location.

-Hidding Location
+Hiding Location
 ----------------

 1. Use the ArcMap Selection tool to select the unwanted location(s).